-The first module of the programme, Analyse, helps a school understand their current level of digital readiness, both as a school and as individual educators, in order to ensure that there are no barriers to effective technology integration.
+The Analyse module helps a school understand their current level of digital readiness, both as a school and as individual educators, in order to ensure that there are no barriers to effective technology integration.

 What are the benefits?